 There is an ongoing discussion among newcomers to the crypto and blockchain industry about how cryptocurrencies are created, and it’s a discussion that carries many parallels to how regular currencies are created.
-However, cryptocurrency mining is different from gold mining, and cryptocurrency minting is different than real-life coin minting.
+Nonetheless, cryptocurrency mining is different from gold mining, and cryptocurrency minting is different than real-life coin minting.

 What Is Cryptocurrency Mining?

 Cryptocurrency mining is the process of recording and verifying transactions on a public digital record of transactions, known as a blockchain.
 In order to do that, miners solve complex mathematical problems and in return, there is the possibility they will be rewarded with cryptocurrency.
 As a result of mining in the Proof-of-Work sense, a new block is mined.
 Mining new blocks allows for the blockchain’s continuation.

-However, minting is also a part of mining when new coins come into existence through Proof-of-Work.
+Interestingly, minting is also a part of mining when new coins come into existence through Proof-of-Work.
 For example, when a new block is hashed for the first time in the Bitcoin network, it triggers a minting of new coins.
-So minting here refers to new coins coming into existence, and through Proof-of-Work, this happens through mining.
+Therefore, minting here refers to new coins coming into existence, and through Proof-of-Work, this happens through mining.

 What Is Cryptocurrency Minting?